caseyg/awesome/TOPICS.md

 *   [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you

-*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Memory platform for AI Agents in 6 lines of code
+*   [topoteretes/cognee](https://github.com/topoteretes/cognee) - Cognee is the open-source AI memory platform for agents.
+Give your AI agents persistent long-term memory across sessions with a self-hosted knowledge graph engine.

 *   [asheshgoplani/agent-deck](https://github.com/asheshgoplani/agent-deck) - Terminal session manager for AI coding agents.
 One TUI for Claude, Gemini, OpenCode, Codex, and more.

 *   [ruvnet/ruflo](https://github.com/ruvnet/ruflo) - 🌊 The leading agent meta-harness for Claude.
 Deploy intelligent multi-agent swarms, coordinate autonomous workflows, and build conversational AI systems.
 Features adaptive memory, self-learning swarm intelligence, RAG integration, and native Claude Code / Codex Integration

-*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex; the one and only agent harness for complex codebases. the pickaxe for complex software engineering.
+*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
 For your Codex, for your OpenCode

 *   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - The API to search, scrape, and interact with the web at scale. 🔥